manishvenu/Global-Lake-Hydrology-Explorer/README.md

 ## Getting Started
 Installation
-To use Global Lake Hydrology Viewer, you will need to install the required libraries and dependencies.
+To use Global Lake Hydrology Explorer, you will need to install the required libraries and dependencies.
 Please see the requirements.txt file for a list of required libraries and installation instructions.

 ## Usage
 To use the tool, TBA